Visiting Kuala Lumpur in Malaysia? Look no further!

 We booked through Viator and it wasn’t cheap as we chose to do a private tour given, we were so short on time and this was our last evening.
 It cost around £135 for the two of us but there were cheaper options available as well.

-Our guide was knowledgeable and friendly and much to our excited surprise, the trip included a stop off to a shop to buy nuts and then a visit to a nature park where there were a group of wild (but very friendly) silver leaf monkeys living and were very appreciative of any snacks you bought along.
+Our guide was knowledgeable and friendly and much to our excited surprise, the trip included a stop off to a shop to buy nuts and then a visit to a nature park where there was a group of wild (but very friendly) silver leaf monkeys living and were very appreciative of any snacks you bought along.

 It was honestly one of the most amazing experiences we have ever had.
 It didn’t take long until we had around 8-10 grey curious monkeys sat next to us on the road barrier, hands held out and staring longingly at the nuts we had in little bags.

 We took turns giving each monkey a nut and the first receiver was already pulling on my shirt demanding more before it was quite his turn again, I was in love.
 We were also lucky to have two mothers come and sit with us with their teeny tiny orange babies attached to their chest.
 We felt absolutely honoured that they trusted us so much they would sit just cm’s away from us taking nuts from our hands.
-It was a one in a million experience and aside from two other people there was no one else around.
+It was a one in a million experience and aside from two other people, there was no one else around.
 It was just us and the monkeys.

 We then headed to a nearby riverside restaurant where we enjoyed a traditional Chinese and seafood dinner whilst watching the sunset behind the trees.
 Aside from a minor crab legs incident where I was far too enthusiastic trying to break it and the end result being crab juice all over my face, we enjoyed the meal and it was a nice way to spend an hour before heading to the highlight of the evening….
-Fire fly’s!
+Fire flies!

 Fireflies, also known as Lightning Bugs, shine brightly at night to attract a suitable partner.
 They come out at dusk for feeding, resting and mating.
 Often their flashing becomes synchronised, the overall effect is just like the twinkling lights of a Christmas tree!